-Was Shakespeare high?
+Was Shakespeare High?

 Chemical analyses of residues in early 17th-century clay “tobacco pipes” have confirmed that a diversity of plants was smoked in Europe.
 Literary analyses and chemical science can be mutually beneficial, bringing the arts and the sciences together in an effort to better understand Shakespeare and his contemporaries.

-This has also begged the question whether the plays of Shakespeare were performed in Elizabethan England in a smoke-filled haze?
+This has also begged the question of whether the plays of Shakespeare were performed in Elizabethan England in a smoke-filled haze?